scionproto/scion/doc/BeaconExtensions.md

-- Can be used to augment path selection policies in order to ensure paths do not leave a particular area, or alternatively ascertain that they never cross territory that is considered "undesirable" by the user
+- Can be used to augment path selection policies in order to ensure paths do not leave a particular area, or alternatively ascertain that they never cross territory that is considered "undesirable" by the user.
-- Can be used to provide users with information about the location of the entity they are communicating with (i.e. the endpoint on the other side of the path)
+- Can be used to provide users with information about the location of the entity they are communicating with (i.e. the endpoint on the other side of the path).
-- Informing network admins about router locations
+- Informing network admins about router locations.

 ### Conceptual Implementation Geographic Information

 The geographic information will be comprised of 1 main part:

-- A variable number of location clusters
+- A variable number of location clusters.

 A location cluster serves to pool all interfaces which are located in the same geographic location (i.e. same address).
 Each location cluster is itself formed